Tilea Campaign, Part 45

 “Then,” continued Tognazzi, a hint of derision evident in his voice, “considering the engine’s terrible potential and the mortal danger of merely approaching it, I suggest that the maestro should bring himself hither, rather than presuming to risk his holiness’s health, indeed his life.”

 Bernado was aware of the fear the entire army felt concerning the bombard’s proximity.
 Its smaller predecessor had reportedly killed almost everyone within several thousand braccia.
 Yet, of course, the maestro would know this too.
-Indeed, what with his mathematical, architectural and mechanical genius, he would surely understand the consequences on a level others would find hard to comprehend.
+Indeed, what with his mathematical, architectural and mechanical genius, he would surely understand the consequences on a level others could never comprehend.

 “Good father,” enquired Bernado.
 “Did Angelo ask that I attend him directly, at the engine?”